syauqi-alias/syauqi-alias.github.io/README.md

 - Creating small form factor designs

 # Current Status
-Currently working as an Electronics Engineer at Top Hex Ltd in Cambridge since October 2021.
+I am an Electronics Engineer currently employed at Top Hex Ltd in Cambridge since October 2021.

-In the lookout for new opportunities in Cambridge as Elecrtronic Engineer or Embedded System Engineer
+I am actively seeking new opportunities in Cambridge as an Electronic Engineer or Embedded System Engineer.